 How to view Ancestry records for free

 How can you view Ancestry records for free?
-Although you can access the Library Edition of Ancestry for free from most libraries (and some libraries are currently allowing remote access for library members during lockdown), there are benefits to creating your own free Ancestry account from home.
+Although you can access the Library Edition of Ancestry for free from most libraries, there are benefits to creating your own free Ancestry account from home.

 One important myth to dispel about Ancestry is that you have to part with cash to create an account.
 In fact, it is completely free to sign up as a ‘registered guest’.
 Not only will this give you access to free records on Ancestry but also free indexes and access to a powerful free family tree builder.

 To sign up as a registered guest on Ancestry for free, select ‘Sign-in’ in the top right-hand corner of the home page and then either use the sign-in details you have used previously (even if you don’t have an active subscription they should still work) or click on ‘Sign up today for free’.

 One of the first tasks a new registered guest will be prompted to undertake is to simply add a family tree: either by uploading a GEDCOM file or creating one from scratch.

 This may seem like a waste of time if you already maintain an active tree elsewhere.
 However, the key benefit lies in Ancestry’s ‘hint’ technology, which means that their search algorithms are constantly whirring away in the background.
 Whenever Ancestry adds a new batch of records and there’s a potential match, the hint system will flag it up.